-We have completed development of the Coates spherical rotary valve ("CSRV®") system technology.
+We have completed development of the Coates spherical rotary valve ("CSRV[®]") system technology.
 This technology has been successfully applied to natural gas fueled industrial electric power generator engines, automobile engines, residential generators and high performance racing car engines.
-We have also designed and retrofitted the CSRV® system technology into a diesel engine which is suitable for and can be applied to heavy trucks.
+We have also designed and retrofitted the CSRV[®] system technology into a diesel engine which is suitable for and can be applied to heavy trucks.
 We have been primarily investing our management time and resources in trying to secure new working capital and developing plans for transitioning to large scale production in order to be properly positioned to take advantage of this technology as it achieves acceptance in the marketplace.
-This includes consideration of an optimal location, shipping logistics, manufacturing capacity and quality of the labor pool for such large scale manufacturing.
+We are also focused on negotiating a non-exclusive sublicense agreement with an entity in China for the distribution of CSRV products into the United States.

 In the fourth quarter of 2011, we identified cracks on the lower engine heads that resulted from a manufacturing defect by one of our suppliers.
 Based on our testing of the Gen Sets to confirm our resolution of this problem, we believe we have determined the cause of this cracked head condition.
-As soon as we raise the substantial amount of working capital needed to procure new cast-steel head castings to resolve the cracked head problem, we will undertake to retrofit and repair the Gen Sets originally shipped to Almont and begin field testing the generators.
+As soon as we raise sufficient working capital to procure new cast-steel head castings to resolve the cracked head problem, we will undertake to retrofit and repair the Gen Sets originally shipped to Almont and begin field testing the generators.
 Thereafter, we will begin to ramp-up production.

-We continue to be engaged in new research and development activities in connection with applying this technology to other commercially feasible internal combustion engine applications and intend to manufacture engines and/or license the CSRV® system technology to third party Original Equipment Manufacturers ("OEM's") for multiple other applications and uses.
+We continue to be engaged in new research and development activities in connection with applying this technology to other commercially feasible internal combustion engine applications and intend to manufacture engines and/or license the CSRV[®] system technology to third party Original Equipment Manufacturers ("OEM's") for multiple other applications and uses.